We support future changemakers to solve global challenges

 We facilitate the transfer of knowledge between universities, government, and industry, with a focus on future researchers.

-The International Centre for Knowledge Resilience (ICKR) is a joint research venture between eight universities, led by the University of Technology Sydney and Institut Mines-Télécom.
+The International Centre for Knowledge Resilience (ICKR) is a joint research venture between eight universities, led by The University of Western Australia and Institut Mines-Télécom.

 Our researchers have been pioneering this critical work for over a decade.